Thomas-trinh/eCommerce-website/README.md

 "features": {
 "ghcr.io/robbert229/devcontainer-features/postgresql-client:1": {
 "version": "15"
-}
+}}

 After your container is rebuilt and set up,

-log into postgres with the command psql -h localhost -U postgres -d postgres make sure you run the migration file : node config/migrationRunner.js migrate
+log into postgres with the command psql -h localhost -U postgres -d postgres Install ts-node if you haven’t: npm install --save-dev ts-node typescript make sure you run the migration file : node --loader ts-node/esm config/migrationRunner.ts migrate

 # Note:
 You will need a server to host the database.
 Otherwise, it will not shows the products page